-When the data on the amenorrhea is reliable, and stillbirth and/or oligoamnios have been ruled out, uterine measurement permits to diagnose IUGR with 56% sensitivity and 91% specificity.
+When the data on the amenorrhea is reliable, and stillbirth and/or oligoamnios have been ruled out, the insufficient increase of uterine height permits to diagnose IUGR with 56% sensitivity and 91% specificity.

 After excluding twin pregnancy, polyhydramnios and uterine myomatosis, the sensitivity of fundal height for the diagnosis of fetal macrosomia is 92% and specificity is 72%.